Long Tall Sally: Release and reception

 The Kinks' version was a modernized arrangement of the song, omitting the frantic piano found in the original, along with moving away from R&B towards a contemporary rock sound.
-The rhythm of the Kinks rendition also changes, instead being more similar to Little Richard's later hit "Lucille".
-Unlike other versions, it features a "wailing harmonica solo" played by Ray.
-Rob Jovanovic writes that their arrangement is similar to the Beatles version, right down to a couple of phrasings in some verses.
-However, Thomas Kitts states that "their Merseybeat arrangement zapped the energy from the song" and that Ray's vocals "lacked the necessary fire and punch of either Little Richard or Paul McCartney".
-Kitts believes that Dave, "who might have sung with more abandonment", should have taken the lead vocals.
+The rhythm of the Kinks rendition also changed, instead being similar to Little Richard's later hit "Lucille".
+Unlike other versions, it featured a "wailing harmonica solo" played by Ray.
+Rob Jovanovic wrote that their arrangement was similar to the Beatles version, right down to a couple of phrasings in some verses.
+However, Thomas Kitts stated that "their Merseybeat arrangement zapped the energy from the song" and that Ray's vocals "lacked the necessary fire and punch of either Little Richard or Paul McCartney".
+Kitts believed that Dave, "who might have sung with more abandonment", should have taken the lead vocals.

-The Kinks version would eventually be released through Pye Records on February 7, 1964, in the UK and later on Cameo Records in the US on April 1, 1964.
+The Kinks version was eventually released in the UK through Pye Records on 7 February 1964, and later on Cameo Records in the US on 1 April 1964.
 The B-side was the Ray Davies original "I Took My Baby Home", which was a "beat-driven rhythm and blues" number.
-Though Page advertised and promoted "Long Tall Sally" in the media via "an aggressive campaign", it would fail to reach the Record Retailer charts.
+Though Page advertised and promoted "Long Tall Sally" in the media via "an aggressive campaign", it failed to reach the Record Retailer charts.
 It did, however, reach number 42 for a week in Melody Maker's Pop 30, giving the Kinks their first commercial success.
 Following their breakthrough in America, "Long Tall Sally" managed to reach the Billboard Bubbling Under Hot 100 chart in January 1965, staying there for two weeks and peaking at number 129.

 In Disc magazine, Don Nicholl gave the single three out of five stars.
-He writes that despite the Kinks "dress to fit the title", they play "in the most conventional rock fashion, I'm afraid".
-He states that he prefers Little Richard's original and calls "I Took My Baby Home" a better song.
-In Record Mirror, "Long Tall Sally" is described as "pounding stuff" and is considered a very commercial version of the song.
+He wrote that despite the Kinks "dress to fit the title", they play "in the most conventional rock fashion, I'm afraid".
+He stated that he preferred Little Richard's original and said "I Took My Baby Home" was a better song.
+In Record Mirror, "Long Tall Sally" was described as "pounding stuff" and was considered a very commercial version of the song.